April 21, 2022

 Managed File Transfer as a Service (MFTaaS) is a cloud based MFT solution that enables organizations to securely transfer and share files and data by combining the security, efficiency, and automation of MFT with the benefits of SaaS.
 The MFTaaS solution provider will be responsible for infrastructure, fault tolerance, load scaling and balancing, patching, development, and any software or security updates that may occur.
 MFTaaS is hosted by your MFT provider as a SaaS solution with the added benefit of removing hardware (IaaS) administration needs, PaaS administration needs, and additional administrative headcount needs for your organization to host your own file transfer solution.

 MFT solution providers have been challenged with making their robust solutions available on the cloud.
 The available options are single tenant (dedicated IaaS) or multi-tenant instances (shared IaaS), with different options and plans available for the platform.
 Software vendors are widely focused on providing a robust platform versus dedicating time and resources to building out large professional service teams.
-However, at FTP Today we focus on both!
+However, at Sharetru we focus on both!

 Risks